larsbrinkhoff/xForth/README.md

 This is a Forth cross compiler for tiny devices.
 It's based on [lbForth](http://github.com/larsbrinkhoff/lbForth).
-Supported targets are 8051, AVR, MSP430, PIC, and STM8.
+Supported targets are 8051, AVR, Cortex-M, MSP430, PIC, and STM8.
 There's also support for some classic machines: 6502 and PDP-8.

 This is a temporary battleground to get things up and running.
 I expect to fold the finished result back into lbForth.

-The targets are tested using these simulators: naken_asm, uCsim, simulavr, gpsim, and simh.
+The targets are tested using these simulators: naken_asm, uCsim, simulavr, gpsim, simh, and thumbulator.
 The status of the tests is:
 [![Test](https://travis-ci.org/larsbrinkhoff/xForth.svg?branch=master)](https://travis-ci.org/larsbrinkhoff/xForth)

 The compiler is suitable for parts with 1K program memory and 64 bytes